cyverse-de/cyverse-de.github.io/osg/short-term.md

 is `foo` and the person who submitted the job has a username of `someuser`.
 The job runs successfully and a file called `secret-stuff.txt` is produced by the job and uploaded to iRODS.
 The upload process happens as follows:

-- the `secret-stuff.txt` is uploaded to the job output directory and file ownership is granted to `foo`
+- `secret-stuff.txt` is uploaded to the job output directory and file ownership is granted to `foo`
 - the wrapper script grants ownership permission on `secret-stuff.txt` to `someuser`
 - the wrapper script revokes ownership permission on `secret-stuff.txt` from `foo`